 Food testing of meat

-The food testing of meat products includes the microbiological and chemical analysis by means of suitable, accredited methods, as well as the verification of the labeling.
-The requirements for meat and sausage products are checked with regard to the legal requirements, as well as the requirements by GDCH criteria and DGHM guidelines.
+The food testing of meat products includes the microbiological and chemical analysis by means of suitable, accredited methods, as well as verification of the labeling.
+Meat and sausage products are checked with regard to the legal requirements, as well as the requirements by GDCh criteria and DGHM guidelines.

 The range of products in the meat industry is diverse.
 But no matter what form your product takes, we offer testing of all categories of meat products.
-Starting with raw materials and extending to dry products, chilled products, frozen or convenience goods, we ensure food safety.
+Starting with raw materials and extending to dry products, chilled products, frozen or convenience goods, we ensure food safety standards are met.

 Food testing of oil